Differences between revisions 2 and 22 (spanning 20 versions)

 Consider

-where $$X$$ represents some set of premises and y represents the conclusion.
+where X represents some set of premises and y represents the conclusion.
 This simply means that the conjuction of all the premises entails the conclusion.
-We say that $$X \models y$$ if and only if all the models of $$X$$ are models of $$y$$.
+We say that Xy if and only if all the models of X are models of y.

-To show $$X \models y$$, show that $$X \Rightarrow y$$ is a tautology.
-We call a tautology of the form $$A \models B$$ a Logical Implication.
+To show Xy, show that Xy is a tautology.
+We call a tautology of the form AB a Logical Implication.

-In predicate calculus, we use $$\vdash$$ to denote deduction
+In predicate calculus, we use to denote deduction

 (FirstOrderMathematicalLogicAngeloMargaris)